 Once our brew has been updated, we can enter the brew install node in the terminal.

-Once our Node.js has been installed, we may check the version of node and npm (installed with node) by using commands: node -v and npm -v.
+Once our Node.js has been installed, we may check the version of node and npm (installed with node) by using the commands: node -v and npm -v.
 We should get the following output.

 Don’t worry if you’re using Windows OS, you can simply download and install node.js here.
 To check the version of node and npm on Windows you need to enter the following commands on Command Prompt: node -v and npm -v.